eProsima/Micro-XRCE-DDS-docs/docs/client.rst

     void uxr_run_session_time(uxrSession* session, int time);

 This function processes the internal functionality of a session.
-This implies:
+It implies:

-1. Flashes all output streams sending the data through the transport.
+1. Flashing all output streams sending the data through the transport.
-2. If there is any reliable stream, it will perform the asociated reliable behaviour to ensure the communication.
+2. If there is any reliable stream, it will perform the associated reliable behaviour to ensure communication.
-3. Listens messages from the *Agent* and call the associated callback if exists (a topic callback or a status callback).
+3. Listening messages from the *Agent* and calling the associated callback if it exists (a topic callback or a status callback).

-The ``time`` suffix function version will perform these actions and will listen messages for a ``time`` duration.
+The ``time`` suffix function version will perform these actions and will listen to messages for a ``time`` duration.
 Only when the time waiting for a message overcome the ``time`` duration, the function finishes.
 The function will return ``true`` if the sending data have been confirmed, ``false`` otherwise.